Kayy-B/My-Certificates/README.md

 # My-Certificates
-Here I display all the certificates I have done.
+Here I display all the certificates I have received.
 The subjects are technical as well as non-technical.